Placetel/call-control-notify-api/README.md

 Attribute | Description
 --------------------------- | ----------------------------------------------------------------------
 `music_on_hold`             | Play music on hold instead of standard ringtone?
-Default is `false` `voicemail`                 | Send call to voicemail if no routing target answerd?
+Default is `false` `voicemail`                 | Send call to voicemail if no routing target answered?
 Default is `true` `voicemail_announcement`    | Mailbox announcement, e.g. `1234` `voicemail_as_attachment`   | Send voicemail as MP3 attachment?
 Default is `false` `forward_announcement`      | Play selected announcement and transfer to targets, e.g. `1234`